Morristown, New Jersey: Gilded Age of Morristown

-20th century to present
+20th century

 Since 1929, more than 16,000 guide dogs for the blind from The Seeing Eye, Inc., the oldest such school in the U.S., have been trained on the streets of Morristown.

+21st century

 On January 5, 2009, five red lights were spotted in the Morristown area night skies, who gained significant press coverage and 9-1-1 calls.
 On April 1, 2009, the perpetrators revealed their hoax by publicizing footage of its creation, which consisted of helium balloons and flares.
 The event became nationally known as the Morristown UFO hoax.

 Geography

 According to the United States Census Bureau, Morristown town had a total area of 3.01 square miles (7.79 km2), including 2.91 square miles (7.53 km2) of land and 0.10 square miles (0.25 km2) of water (3.26%).

 Morristown is completely surrounded by Morris Township, making it part of 21 pairs of "doughnut towns" in the state, where one municipality entirely surrounds another.

 The downtown shopping and business district of Morristown is centered around a square park, known as the Morristown Green.
 It is a former market square from Morristown's colonial days.